-After any applicable age reduction required for the spouse's early retirement, the spouse tier I amount is reduced by the amount of any social security benefit to which the spouse is entitled.
+After any applicable age reduction required for a spouse's early retirement, the spouse tier I amount is reduced by the amount of any social security benefit to which the spouse is entitled.

 The tier I amount may also be reduced for certain Federal, State, or local government pension payments based on the spouse's own earnings.
-For spouses subject to the public pension reduction, the tier I reduction is equal to 2/3 of the public pension.
+This tier I reduction is equal to 2/3 of the public pension.